Shwensc/Ecommerce-Project/README.md

-# Shopify - a simple eCommerce app
+# ShwenBuy- a simple eCommerce app

 Welcome to my E-commerce App!
 This project is a dummy e-commerce application built using React, Tailwind CSS, Vite, TypeScript, and Redux Toolkit.
 It aims to showcase various features commonly found in e-commerce platforms, including a homepage, product listing page, cart functionality, and user-authenticated pages like account and wishlist.